yusufuznn/Movie-Sharing-Website-with-ASP.NET-MVC/README.md

 ## 📖 About the Project
-Behind the Curtain is a movie-sharing platform where users can explore detailed information about their favorite films, check IMDb ratings, leave comments, and connect with other movie enthusiasts.
+Perde Arkası is a movie-sharing platform where users can explore detailed information about their favorite films, check IMDb ratings, leave comments, and connect with other movie enthusiasts.
 This project aims to create a fun and informative community for cinephiles.

 ## 🚀 Features
 🎥 Movie Sharing: Detailed summaries and IMDb ratings.